 Membership in the UI Honors Program is not required to earn honors in the economics major.

-The Bachelor of Business Administration degree provides an excellent educational background for a variety of positions in business and government.
-Graduates find employment in banking, financial institutions, industrial firms, and trade organizations and in federal, state, and local government agencies dealing with economic policy, regulation, and analysis.
-An undergraduate degree in economics also prepares students for the study of law and for graduate study in fields such as economics, business management, public administration, hospital and health administration, urban and regional planning, transportation, journalism, political science, and statistics.
+The Bachelor of Business Administration degree provides an excellent educational background for a variety of positions in business and government, integrating a strong economic perspective with a comprehensive business education.
+Graduates find employment in industry, banking, financial institutions, and trade organizations and in federal, state, and local government agencies dealing with economic policy, regulation, and analysis.
+An undergraduate BBA degree in economics also prepares students for a successful entrepreneurship career, as well as the study of law and for graduate study in fields such as economics, business management, public administration, hospital and health administration, urban and regional planning, transportation, journalism, political science, and statistics.

 Over 90% of students reported that they found permanent employment, were accepted to graduate school, or were not seeking employment within six months of graduation.